slro/mflod/mflod/crypto/README.md

 ```
 MessagePacket ::= SEQUENCE {
     protocolVersion          INTEGER,
-    headerBlock              MPHeaderContainer,
+    headerBlock              OCTET STRING encapsulates MPHeaderContainer,
-    hmacBlock                MPHMACContainer,
+    hmacBlock                OCTET STRING encapsulates MPHMACContainer,
-    contentBlock             MPContentContainer
+    contentBlock             OCTET STRING encapsulates MPContentContainer
 }
 ```

 The structure above encapsulates the whole content of the message packet.
 This structure is then DER-encoded and sent to the recipient.
+All fields except for a `protocolVersion` are DER-encoded into octet string before the whole `MessagePacket` is also encoded into DER.

 MFlod Specific Implementation Details
 -------------------------------------